 How Do I Clean My Tinted Windows?

 No one wants to ruin their new auto window tinting by accidentally using a cleaning product or method that isn’t safe for the tint.
-First of all, WAIT.
-It takes a few days for your window tinting to be ready for cleaning.
-Second, DON’T use ammonia based cleaners, like Windex.
-Instead use a cleaner that’s vinegar or citrus based.
+First of all, don’t clean your car right away.
+It takes a few days for your windows to be ready for cleaning.
+Second, DON’T use ammonia-based cleaners, like Windex.
+Instead, use a cleaner that’s vinegar or citrus based.
 You can also make your own, affordable window cleaner with white vinegar and water.

 Why Do My Newly-Tinted Windows Look Hazy?

 Another question we get a lot is why windows look cloudy or hazy in the day or two after auto window tinting is applied.
 Again, this is just a matter of time.
-It takes a few days for the film between the window and the tinting to completely dry.
+It takes a two to three days for the film between the window and the tinting to completely dry.
 Until that happens, it’s normal to experience a little haziness.